pypeit/PypeIt/doc/image_proc.rst

 :class:`~pypeit.images.detector_container.DetectorContainer` objects also
 provide the expected dark current; see :ref:`detectors`.
-As of version X.X.X, this tabulated dark current (scaled by the frame exposure time) is *always* subtracted from the observed images.
+As of version X.X.X, this tabulated dark current (scaled by the frame exposure time) is *always* subtracted from the observed images (i.e., there is currently no parameter that will turn this off).
+This is primarily due to how we account for dark current in our image variance model (see above); i.e., the :math:`D` term is assumed to be the same for all images taken with a given instrument.

-Subtraction of dark-current f
+Importantly, ``PypeIt`` also subtracts this tabulated dark-current value from any provided dark frames.
+This means that dark frames, combined into the ``MasterDark``, are used to correct for the 2D, pixel-to-pixel deviation in the measured dark current with respect to the tabulated value.
+These deviations are expected to be small compared to the tabulated dark current value, and a warning is thrown if the median difference between the measured and tabulated dark current is larger than 50%.

 If you have collected dark images and wish to subtract them from your science frames, include them in your :ref:`pypeit_file` and set ``use_darkimage`` to true; see :func:`~pypeit.images.rawimage.RawImage.subtract_dark`.
-Note that if you bias-subtract the science frames and you plan to also subtract a combined dark frame, make sure that you bias-subtract your dark frames!  ``PypeIt`` automatically scales the master dark frame by the ratio of the exposure times to appropriately subtract the counts/s measured by the master dark frame.
+Note that if you bias-subtract the science frames and you plan to also subtract a combined dark frame, make sure that you bias-subtract your dark frames!  ``PypeIt`` automatically scales the sum of the tabulated dark current and the ``MasterDark`` by the ratio of the exposure times to appropriately subtract the counts/s measured by the master dark frame.

 .. note::

     Nominally, the exposure time for dark images should be identical to the frames they are applied to, meaning that the ratio of exposure times is unity.
 Beware how the dark images are processed when this is not the case.
-    Specifically, scaling by the ratio of the exposure times assumes the process dark frame **only includes dark counts**; i.e., the dark image cannot include a bias offset.
+    Specifically, scaling by the ratio of the exposure times assumes the processed dark frame **only includes dark counts**; i.e., the dark image cannot include a bias offset.
 When the exposure times are different, also note that it is important from a noise perspective that the dark exposures always be at least as long as your longest exposure time in the same calibration group.
 Calibration groups are discussed by :ref:`setup_doc`, :ref:`a-b_differencing`, and :ref:`2d_combine`.

 Spatial Flexure Shift